DxKNigHt69/ZerothTempsamdx/README.md

 # SDKTemplateApp
-Android App to help developers use Journey Planner response models and Agency, Stops and Lines response models.
+Android App to help developers query the Journey Planner and use the relevant response models.

 The official Template Android Application for the [WhereIsMyTransport](https://www.whereismytransport.com) API.